w3labkr/nextjs-supabase-dashboard/README.md

 ├── components/                 # React components for filters, headers ├── config/
 ├── context/
-├── hooks/
+├── features/                   # the Redux logic for the feature ├── hooks/
 ├── lib/                        # Utility functions that aren't necessarily bound to React or Next.js ├── public/                     # Static assets to be served